 Restorative Painting: Breathing New Life Into Old and Damaged Surfaces

-Get ready to see your home in a whole new light.
-Restorative painting gives old surfaces a new lease on life, and a chance to shine again.
+Get ready to see your home in a new light.
+Restorative painting gives old surfaces a second chance to shine.

 What Is Restorative Painting?

-Restorative painting, also known as decorative painting or faux finishing, is the art of creating decorative paint treatments that revive and transform surfaces.
-Techniques like ragging, sponging, stippling, and glazing are used to age, distress or add depth and texture to surfaces.
+Restorative painting—sometimes called decorative painting or faux finishing—is the art of using paint treatments to revive and transform surfaces.
+Techniques like ragging, sponging, stippling, and glazing add depth, texture, and character to otherwise dull or damaged finishes.

 Why Choose Restorative Painting Over Other Options